andr3h3nriqu3s11/r-u-lazy/README.md

 # R-u-lazy

-A React Framework for lazy people
+A React Framework for lazy people.

+There are other projects that help you out build smarter forms such as [Formik](https://formik.org/) and [React Final Form](final-form.org)

 ## Install